SAJIB3489/indoor-position-uwb/README.md

 ![view](web_manager.png)

-That's all.
-Further implement read the document from page 22-27 from [Gateway Quick Deployment Guide](DWM1001%20Gateway%20Quick%20Deployment%20Guide.pdf).
+**That's all for this task!
+Thank you.**.
+For further implement please read the document from page 22-27 from [Gateway Quick Deployment Guide](DWM1001%20Gateway%20Quick%20Deployment%20Guide.pdf).